hiuxia/test_zshrc_time/README.md

 The final result format is `command_id: command_name, execution_time` for each command in `./zshrc`.

 In the end, it will output the total spent executing the file. (in milliseconds)

+## Support syntax

+-   normal statement/command.
+-   if/while/for/switch.
+-   function